 Helen Potter is our Electoral Roll Officer as well as looking after Gift Aid on donations to our funds.

 Helen Simkins is our Safeguarding Officer.

-Debby Chapman, leader of the Village Band, plays the piano for some of our services, sometimes accompanied by young village musicians.
+Debby Chapman, leader of the Village Band, plays the piano for some of our services.

 Jenny Richards is the sacristan - looking after altar vestments.

 Hils Juppe prepares Coldharbour inputs to the Parish News, which we share with St James Abinger and is edited in Abinger by Liz Hamilton and Jenny Parker.